Call us: 0333 999 2676

 5. Vietnam – Banh Xeo

 Vietnam’s take on the pancake is completely different.
-Bánh Xèo are savoury pancakes filled with a variety of ingredients like shrimp, pork, bean sprouts, and herbs.
+People fill Bánh Xèo with savoury ingredients like shrimp, pork, bean sprouts, and herbs.
 They are a popular street food in Vietnam, particularly in the south.
-These crispy, golden pancakes are often served with fresh lettuce and herbs, which are wrapped around the pancake and dipped into a tangy fish sauce.
+These crispy, golden pancakes come with fresh lettuce and herbs.
+You wrap them around the pancake and dip it in tangy fish sauce.
 The name means ‘sizzling pancake’, because of the sound it makes while cooking.

 But here’s the fun part – you don’t eat it with a fork.
 Instead, you wrap pieces of the pancake in lettuce or rice paper, dip it in fish sauce, and eat it with your hands.
 It’s a messy but delicious experience.